Movement-DAO/move-docs/docs/dao/legal/guiding-principles.md

----
-title: 🚴 Guiding Principles
+# Guiding Principles
-sidebar_position: 1
----

 _The following Guiding Principles are provided to set forth the terms of Membership, governance, and agreement between Members of the DAO.
 The "DAO" refers to Movement DAO, Move DAO, its affiliates DAOLABS, non-profit and for-profit organizations, and individuals involved initially as its Members, developers, and operators of any associated traditional software, web services, Multi-signature wallets, or Ethereum Cryptographic Smart Contracts._

 ## Definitions.

-- The [definitions](definitions) section of the associated document is included in its entirety herein.
+- The [definitions](https://gov.move.xyz//dao/legal/definitions) section of the associated document is included in its entirety herein.
 Any terms which are defined herein supersede any definition contained in the associated document.
 - **"Service Provider"** means the Person or Persons appointed by the DAO to perform administrative services, responsibilities, and duties to carry on the DAO's operations.
 The initial Service Provider shall be [dao-lawfirm.eth](https://etherscan.io/address/0x752515a3a1091b9f1c04416cf79d1f14d2340085), including its predecessor entities, any future entity of [dao-lawfirm.eth](https://etherscan.io/address/0x752515a3a1091b9f1c04416cf79d1f14d2340085), and [dao-lawfirm.xyz](https://dao-lawfirm.xyz), and their vendors, consultants, and affiliates, as well as dao-lawfirm.eth's affiliates Meows, LLC. and tankbottoms.eth, and their vendors, consultants, and affiliates.
 For the purpose of any electronic communications (including notice) the following addresses: [0x752515a3A1091b9f1c04416CF79D1F14d2340085@ethmail.cc](0x752515a3A1091b9f1c04416CF79D1F14d2340085@ethmail.cc) and [0x5d95baEBB8412AD827287240A5c281E3bB30d27E@ethmail.cc](0x5d95baEBB8412AD827287240A5c281E3bB30d27E@ethmail.cc) are sufficient.

 ---